Matt-Mf/Mio-Sito/content/projects.md

 * Dynamic DNS and NAT Traversal VPN setup for remote smart-working with SoftEtherVPN.
 * Designing a 1 gigabit Openfiber-GPON LAN and WLAN access draft, valid for residential and small office.

-* Migrate all to Raspberry Pi's Kubernetes cluster with services like Pihole, Nextcloud, Backup solutions like Bacula ecc.
+* Migrate to a Raspberry Pi's Kubernetes cluster all services i use like: Pihole, Nextcloud, Backup solutions like Bacula, ecc.
 (Draft)

 Router modding: